SwethaC01/GUVI_GPTPROJECT/README.md

 2. Data Preprocessing: The text data is cleaned and preprocessed to remove any irrelevant information and format it suitably for training.
 3. Tokenization: The text data is tokenized using the GPT-2 tokenizer.
 4. Fine-tuning: The GPT-2 model is fine-tuned using the preprocessed and tokenized text data.
-5. Evaluation: The model's performance is evaluated using various metrics to ensure it meets the desired accuracy and quality standards.

 ## Requirements
 ```